Author's Note

 ♪♪♪ sana dan ree’vedeo, este ’moritan ran’alano ♪♪♪

-The song whispered of life and death, of passion and pain.
-It was a complex tapestry woven from threads I dared not unravel.
-Its meaning was dreadfully familiar.
-Unseen, unknown, undetectable, it had always been there, waiting in silence for me to remember it all.
+The song whispered of life and death, of passion and pain—a tapestry woven from threads I dared not unravel.
+Dreadfully familiar.
+It had always been there, hadn’t it?
+Unseen, unknown, waiting in silence for me to remember it all.

 To remember her.